UConn vs. Miami (FL) Predictions & Picks - NCAA Tournament Final Four

 UConn vs. Miami (FL) Predictions & Picks: Spread, Total - NCAA Tournament Final Four

-Saturday's game that pits the UConn Huskies (29-8) against the Miami Hurricanes (29-7) at NRG Stadium has a projected final score of 77-71 (based on our computer prediction) in favor of UConn, who is favored in this matchup by our model.
-Tipoff is at 8:49 PM ET on April 1.
+Saturday's contest between the UConn Huskies (29-8) and Miami Hurricanes (29-7) matching up at NRG Stadium has a projected final score of 77-71 (according to our computer prediction) in favor of UConn, who is listed as the favorite by our model.
+The game will start at 8:49 PM ET on April 1.

-Based on our computer prediction, UConn is projected to cover the point spread (5.5) versus Miami (FL).
-The two teams are projected to go under the 149.5 over/under.
+According to our computer prediction, UConn projects to cover the 5.5-point spread in its matchup versus Miami (FL).
+The over/under is currently listed at 149.5, and the two teams are projected to go under that total.

 UConn vs. Miami (FL) Game Info & Odds